apollographql/apollo-client/docs/source/recipes/static-typing.md

 The most common need when using type systems with GraphQL is to type the results of an operation.
 Given that a GraphQL server's schema is strongly typed, we can even generate TypeScript definitions automatically using a tool like [apollo-codegen](https://github.com/apollographql/apollo-codegen).
 In these docs however, we will be writing result types manually.

-## Typing Hooks
+## Typing hooks

-React Apollo's `useQuery`, `useMutation` and `useSubscription` Hooks are fully typed, and Generics can be used to type both incoming operation variables and GraphQL result data.
+React Apollo's `useQuery`, `useMutation` and `useSubscription` hooks are fully typed, and Generics can be used to type both incoming operation variables and GraphQL result data.
 React Apollo Hook options and result types are listed in the [Hooks API](/api/react-apollo) section of the docs.
 You can find a typed example of each Hook below.

 ### `useQuery`